Markovian acyclic directed mixed graphs for discrete data: Appendix: Technical proofs

 \begin{dfn} Let $\G$ be an ADMG, and $W$ be a subset of its vertices.
 We say $W$ \emph{has ancestrally closed districts} if $\dis_{\an(W)}(W) = W$. \end{dfn}

 Equivalently, $W$ has ancestrally closed districts if $W$ is not connected to $\an_\G(W) \setminus W$ by any bidirected edges.
-This definition is important because the partitioning function $[\cdot]_\G$ will act upon sets with ancestrally closed districts `separately' within the relevant ancestral set: that is, for such sets,
+This definition is important because the partitioning function $[\cdot]_\G$ will act upon sets with ancestrally closed districts ``separately'' within the relevant ancestral set: that is, for such sets,

-Note that if $D = D_1 \dot{\cup} D_2$ has ancestrally closed districts, and $D_1$ and $D_2$ are not joined by any bidirected edges, then $D_1$ and $D_2$ themselves have ancestrally closed districts.
+Note that if \mbox{$D = D_1\,\dot\cup\, D_2$} has ancestrally closed districts, and $D_1$ and $D_2$ are not joined by any bidirected edges, then $D_1$ and $D_2$ themselves have ancestrally closed districts (here $\dot{\cup}$ indicates a disjoint union).
 If for every $v,w \in D$ there is a bidirected path from $v$ to $w$ such that all the vertices on the path are contained within $D$, then $D$ cannot be partitioned in this manner, and we say it is \emph{bidirected-connected}.

 \begin{dfn} Let $C \subseteq V$.
 We say that an ordering $<$ on the vertices of $C$ is \emph{$(C, \prec^*)$-consistent} if for any $H_1, H_2 \in [C]_\G$ such that $H_1 \prec^* H_2$, we have $v_1 < v_2$ for all $v_1 \in H_1$, $v_2 \in H_2$. \end{dfn}